Ahmadk-g/chronicle-api/README.md

 ![Chronicle ERD](documentation/erd.png)

-## **Technical Architecture**
+### **Technical Architecture**
 The data models in Chronicle are designed with scalability, modularity, and efficiency at their core, leveraging Django's ORM to streamline data handling and interactions.
-The architecture ensures a robust and well-structured system that supports Chronicle’s features, including social interactions, notifications, and event management.
+The architecture ensures a robust and well-structured system that supports Chronicle’s features, including social interactions, notifications, and content management.

 #### **Core Design Principles**